xoplefs/asw/README.md

 I might expect a high occurence of the breaks being within major syntactic constituents/phrases, rather than at their boundaries.

-Next steps would be:

-Use OCR to extract the text from all of the comics, using the comic panels as a basis to annotate the breaks.

-Use NLPT and perhaps statistical packages to look for patterns, if any, within those break.

-I also want to be able to extract the alt-text (which is 'title') and match it with each comic's text and filename.
-In the interest of making this more aligned with the CS50, I suppose I could throw it all in an SQL database with a search feature.
-Maybe categorize them there by whatever type of syntactic breaks.
+asw.py downloads all A Softer World comics from the website, using Beautiful Soup.
+I still want to modify this to extract the alt-text (which is 'title') and match it with each comic's text and filename.
+This could probably go into an SQL database, where the OCR output might be added, as well, and potentially categorize them there by whatever type of syntactic breaks.

+vision_ocr.py uses a Google Vision API to read text from the comics.

+comicsplit2.py separates each comic's frames into separate files.
+The output is not in the correct order, however, so more work is needed.

+Once the ordering issue with the comic panels is fixed, the panels can be read by the OCR in order.

+Next steps will be to use Natural Language Toolkit and perhaps statistical packages to look for patterns, if any, in where the breaks between panels occur.